HamletDuFromage/aio-switch-updater/README.md

 Download firmare files to `/firmware` that can then be installed using DayBreak or ChoiDuJour.

 ### ⬦ Download cheats
 Downloads and extracts daily-updated cheat code.
 The program will only extract cheat codes for the games you own.
 By default, this homebrew will overwrite the existing cheats.
-If you have your own cheat files that you'd like to keep as is, you may add the title IDs of the corresponding games, one ID per line, to `/config/cheats-updater/exclude.txt`.
-Use http://tinfoil.io/title to find the title ID of a game.
+If you have your own cheat files that you'd like to keep as is, you can turn off cheat updates for specific titles in `Tools->Cheat Menu`.

 ## Extras (in the `Tools` tab)
 - Reboot to specific payload.